-Albertsons takes the protection of the personal information entrusted to us very seriously.
-As soon as we discovered the incident, we promptly launched a forensic investigation, took steps to remediate the incident and prevent further unauthorized activity, and contacted law enforcement.
-In response to this incident, we have and continue to enhance our security and monitoring controls, and harden our systems as appropriate to minimize the risk of any similar incident in the future.
+Cadence takes the security of personal information very seriously.
+Upon learning of the vulnerability, we launched a forensic investigation, took steps to mitigate and remediate the incident and help prevent further unauthorized activity, and contacted law enforcement.
+In response to this incident and as part of its ongoing effort to stay ahead of evolving threats, Cadence has further enhanced its security and monitoring practices and strengthened its systems to minimize the risk that a similar incident occurs in the future.

-As a precaution, we have arranged to offer you credit monitoring services for a period of <<12/24>> months, at no cost to you.
+As a precaution, we have arranged to offer you identity protection services for a period of <<12/24>> months, at no cost to you.
 Please see the attached Reference Guide for enrollment details.
-While these services are complimentary, you have until <<Enrollment Date>> to activate these services, and instructions on how to enroll in these services are included in the enclosed Reference Guide.
+While these services are complimentary, you have until February 22, 2024 to activate these services, and instructions on how to enroll in these services are included in the enclosed Reference Guide.